-3.3 Appeal Procedures (Certification)

-- 3.3.1 The appeal of a decision to refuse registration of an applicant may be made within thirty (30) days of the notice of the decision by the Registrar. - 3.3.2 Such appeal shall be launched by a Notice of Appeal in writing delivered to the Registrar with the appropriate fee.
+- 3.3 Appeal Procedures (Certification) - 3.3.1 The appeal of a decision to refuse registration of an applicant may be made within thirty (30) days of the notice of the decision by the Registrar. - 3.3.2 Such appeal shall be launched by a Notice of Appeal in writing delivered to the Registrar with the appropriate fee.
 The Notice of Appeal shall set out the grounds for appeal in a short and summary manner, and shall contain a list or description of the evidence or record upon which the person appealing intends to rely.
 If the appeal is successful, the fee will be refunded.
-If the applicant has new information not previously seen by IETO's Admissions Committee, this information must first be reviewed before the appeal may proceed. - 3.3.3 An appeal shall be heard by the IETO Board, consisting for this purpose of a minimum quorum of three members of the Board, within ninety (90) days next following the day on which the Notice of Appeal was delivered to the Registrar, and the Registrar shall give the person appealing two weeks notice of the day, time and place set for the hearing. - 3.3.4 The Registrar shall make available to the IETO Board all information in his/her possession relating to the matter under appeal, and shall provide to the person appealing an opportunity to examine, and at his/her own expense to make a copy of, any such information which is in written or electronic form. - 3.3.5 After the hearing and after conferring privately among themselves, the Board shall determine the appeal by the vote of a majority of its members present at the hearing. - 3.3.6 The Registrar shall notify the person appealing of the decision of the IETO Board following the determination of any appeal. - f) State the composition of the committee that makes decisions about registration, which may be called a Registration Committee or Appeals Committee: how many members does the committee have; how many committee members are members of the profession in Ontario; and how many committee members are internationally trained members of the profession in Ontario.
+If the applicant has new information not previously seen by IETO's Admissions Committee, this information must first be reviewed before the appeal may proceed. - 3.3.3 An appeal shall be heard by the IETO Board, consisting for this purpose of a minimum quorum of three members of the Board, within ninety (90) days next following the day on which the Notice of Appeal was delivered to the Registrar, and the Registrar shall give the person appealing two weeks notice of the day, time and place set for the hearing. - 3.3.4 The Registrar shall make available to the IETO Board all information in his/her possession relating to the matter under appeal, and shall provide to the person appealing an opportunity to examine, and at his/her own expense to make a copy of, any such information which is in written or electronic form. - 3.3.5 After the hearing and after conferring privately among themselves, the Board shall determine the appeal by the vote of a majority of its members present at the hearing. - 3.3.6 The Registrar shall notify the person appealing of the decision of the IETO Board following the determination of any appeal.

+f) State the composition of the committee that makes decisions about registration, which may be called a Registration Committee or Appeals Committee: how many members does the committee have; how many committee members are members of the profession in Ontario; and how many committee members are internationally trained members of the profession in Ontario.

-The 2011-2012 Admissions Committee had 13 members all of whom are/were members of the profession in Ontario or are OACETT staff.
+The 2012-2013 Admissions Committee had 13 members all of whom are/were members of the profession in Ontario or are OACETT staff.
 Seven members are internationally trained.
-Certification Appeals are heard by a minimum quorum of 3 members of the IETO Board which in 2012 had 8 members in total, 7 of whom are elected.
+Certification Appeals are heard by a minimum quorum of 3 members of the IETO Board which in 2013 had 8 members in total, 7 of whom are elected.
 All Board members are members of OACETT or related special interest organizations and are practicing/teaching (or are retired from) engineering or applied science technology.
 Three Board members are internationally trained.

 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.
-A 2nd File Review can be requested by a member if a member disagrees with the evaluation and not if new information is provided for assessment.
-Members may always submit new academic or experience information that has not been previously assessed without requiring a 2nd File Review.
-One Admissions Committee member retired and 4 others who have been inactive were therefore taken off the Committee.